Home > Housing > Housing for Tenants > Housing policies > Shared Ownership Policy

 • They have completed their basic (phase 1) training, and they are one of the following:

-• Regular service personnel (including Navy, Army, and Air Force)
+o Regular service personnel (including Navy, Army, and Air Force

-• Clinical staff (except for doctors and dentist)
+o Clinical staff (with the exception of doctors and dentist)

 • They are ex-regular service personnel who have served in the Armed forces for a minimum of six years and can produce a Discharge Certificate (or similar documentation) as proof, where they apply within two years (24 months) of the date of discharge from service.